All Burma Students' Democratic Front: Ceasefire talks

 ABSDF had held two formal discussions and three informal gatherings with the government in 2012 and 2013.
 On 5 August 2013, the Kayin State government and ABSDF signed a state-level ceasefire agreement in Yangon.
 On 10 August, the Burmese government and ABSDF signed a 13-point preliminary ceasefire agreement.
 The agreement includes continuation of political dialogues to reach ceasefire agreement, formation of independent monitoring committee for ceasefire, opening of liaison offices, and setting a date to hold union-level political dialogue.

 Controversy

 In 1991–92, 35 ABSDF members died in custody in Kachin State.
 Fifteen of them were executed as spies on 12 February 1992, 20 others were tortured to death while undergoing interrogation.
 Another 80 members were also detained on similar charges.
 The killings were allegedly motivated by internal power struggles within the organisation.
 That incident has attracted growing attention in 2012 on social media sites, where former members of the student army and their families claim no one has yet been held accountable.
 Naing Aung, who was the chairman of the ABSDF Southern Myanmar at the time, has denied the allegations and said that he is ready to co-operate with any inquiry into the incident.

+Terrorist designation

+In 2010, the Secretary of Homeland Security, using discretionary authority, removed terrorism-related inadmissibility grounds for individuals associated with the ABSDF.